 TGbe editor: Please insert the following paragraph as the 4th paragraph in this subclause:

+A requesting STA affiliated with an MLD shall set the Duration Mandatory subfield of the Measurement Request element to 0 when it transmits the Measurement Request element to a reporting STA affiliated with an MLD.

 TGbe editor: Please update the following paragraph in this subclause and insert NOTE as shown below:

 If the Duration Mandatory subfield(#291) is 1 in the Measurement Request Mode field(#555) of a measurement request, the requested STA, if it accepts the request, shall perform the measurement over the Measurement Duration specified in the request.
 If the STA is unable to commit to making the measurement over the requested duration, it shall refuse the request by sending a measurement report in which the Refused subfield(#291) in the Measurement Report Mode field is set to 1.
+If the requested STA is affiliated with an MLD and the duration that it has performed the requested measurement includes invalid measurement duration, it shall respond to the request by sending a measurement report in which the Refused subfield in the Measurement Report Mode field is set to 1.
 The measurement duration in the measurement report is equal to the requested measurement duration.

+NOTE – A requested STA that is affiliated with an MLD might receive Measurement Request element with Duration Mandatory subfield 1 from the other STA that does not know the requested STA is affiliated with an MLD.

 If the Duration Mandatory subfield(#291) is 0 in the Measurement Request Mode field(#555) of a measurement request, the requested STA, if it accepts the request, shall attempt a measurement using the requested duration as a maximum measurement duration, and may report results with an actual measurement duration less than the requested duration.
 The duration over which the measurement was made will be included in the measurement duration field of the measurement report.